 - facilitating external modes of learning learning (e.g. art or debating camps).

-Advanced learning pathways and acceleration
+Advanced learning pathways

 Advanced learning pathways, including acceleration, provide flexible responses to students’ identified learning needs.
 These should be tailored to satisfy the goals identified by the student.
 Schools should support the participation of students in advanced programs where possible.